Visionary Poetry in The Velvet Wire, by Anne Waldman and No Land

 Since then, they have created more than forty collaborative works across poetry, film, photography, performance, and activism.
 The Velvet Wire serves as a kind of reliquary, a vessel holding fragments of devotion, imagery, and correspondence.
 In its pages, Waldman and No Land write to one another, exchanging poems and meditations.
 No Land’s photographs illuminate Waldman’s kinetic, empathic verse; their dialogue flows through devotional texts, travel journals, and reflections on the poet’s calling.

-The ghosts of earlier artists—Gregory Corso, Giordano Bruno, Bob Dylan, Percy Bysshe Shelley, María Sabina, and others—drift through its pages.
+The ghosts of earlier artists—Gregory Corso, Giordano Bruno, William Blake, Bob Dylan, Percy Bysshe Shelley, María Sabina, and others—drift through its pages.
 The book feels as though composed through the eye of a cinematic taxi, humming through the streets of Mexico City, Colorado, and New York—the three poles of their creative geography.

 To trace the essence of the poetic tradition living within The Velvet Wire—a book its authors describe as both “magical and humble”—we spoke with them about the vision that sustains their work and their belief in poetry as a force of resistance and renewal.

-ENTREVISTA A ANNE WALDMAN Y A NO LAND
+INTERVIEW WITH ANNE WALDMAN AND NO LAND

 Anne, What does the poet’s vow mean to you today, in this fractured and fast-moving world?
 How is that spiritual commitment renewed in The Velvet Wire?